Viral video drew hundreds to California party; 150 arrested

 Huntington Beach’s police department posted on Twitter the next day that they were preparing for a surge of visitors due to the promoted party and warned that they will enforce local rules, including no alcohol or drug use on the beach and no fireworks.

 However, an even larger crowd showed up Saturday evening.
-Police estimated that at least 1,000 people gathered by the lifeguard towers and fire pits.
-Officers again ordered the crowd to disperse after partygoers began to climb atop a lifeguard tower and shot more fireworks, police said.
+Police estimated that at least 2,500 people gathered at the beach before moving to the downtown area.
+Officers again ordered the crowd to disperse and issued an overnight curfew after partygoers began to climb atop a lifeguard tower and shot more fireworks, police said.

 Video footage from the scene shows officers dressed in riot helmets shutting streets to control the crowd and, in some instances, firing less-lethal rounds.
+Police said some people threw bottles, rocks and fireworks at officers.

-The people arrested were booked for vandalism, illegally firing fireworks, failing to disperse and violating curfews, said police spokeswoman Jennifer Carey.
+The people arrested included 121 adults and 28 juveniles who were booked for vandalism, illegally setting fireworks, failing to disperse and violating curfews, said police spokeswoman Jennifer Carey.

 A number of downtown businesses, police vehicles and a lifeguard tower were damaged, but no significant injuries were reported, she said.